 In the summer of 2005, Hy-Line embarked on a new adventure to provide high-speed ferry service from Hyannis to Oak Bluffs, Martha’s Vineyard.
 Hy-Line reacquired their “Grey Lady II” and renamed her “Lady Martha” to provide this one-of-a-kind service.

 The growth of Hy-Line hasn’t been limited to its Hyannis and island operations.
-In 1975, we introduced our receptive operator division called Cape Cod Custom Tours.
-Custom Tours provides all phases of itinerary planning for motorcoach and convention groups traveling to Cape Cod, the Islands, New England and the Canadian Maritimes.
+In 1977, we introduced our receptive operator division called Cape Cod Custom Tours.
+They provide all phases of itinerary planning for motor coach companies and tour operators traveling to Cape Cod, the islands of Martha’s Vineyard and Nantucket, New England and the Canadian Maritimes.

 In 1979, we began operating cruises on the Cape Cod Canal from Onset with the purchase of Cape Cod Canal Cruises.
 The M/V “Viking” runs daily cruises on the canal along with charters and nighttime specialty cruises.

 Hy-Line’s “north end” sports a Bait and Tackle Shop with all kinds of fishing supplies and accessories.

 From its beginning in 1962 with one boat and three employees, Hyannis Harbor Tours, Inc. d/b/a Hy-Line Cruises has grown to about 350 employees with about 100 of those being year-round employees.
 Today the company is led by the principals: Frederic Scudder II, Susan Scudder DeMartino, Philip Scudder, and Murray Scudder.